penrose/penrose/packages/docs-site/docs/ref/substance/usage.md

 ### Labeling Statements

-Each declared object has a label, which can be accessed in the _style_ schema.
+Each declared object has a label, which can be accessed in the _style_ language.
 In the _substance_ program, the _labeling statements_ specify the value of these labels.

 There are three types of labeling statements: